 The Brussels griffon is a great little pal of a dog with personality plus.
 Smart, loyal, eager to please and ready for a good romp, this breed is a great family dog.
-Brussels griffons come with two types of coats: a smooth coat, which requires little grooming, or the rough coat with its distinctive beard and shaggy hair, which has higher grooming needs.
+Brussels griffons come with two types of coats: a smooth coat, which requires little grooming, or the rough coat with a distinctive beard and shaggy hair, which has higher grooming needs.

 Like all flat-faced breeds, the Brussels griffon is susceptible to a number of respiratory conditions, and there are a few other health concerns to be aware of before owning one.
-Overall though, this breed makes a loyal and affectionate companion, and it's easy to see why the breed is so popular.
+Overall, though, this breed makes a loyal and affectionate companion, and it's easy to see why the breed is so popular.

-Part of the toy group of breeds, the Brussels griffon is a pint-sized companion who rarely gets taller than 10 inches and weighs in at around 10 pounds.
+Part of the toy group of breeds, the Brussels griffon is a pint-sized companion who rarely gets taller than 10 inches and weighs around 10 pounds.
 Rough-coated Brussels griffons are known for their rather hipster-looking beards and longer shaggy fur, but the smooth-coated type has short hair and looks a little more pug-like.

-"My dogs are extremely loving.
-They follow me around, and as soon as I sit down they climb onto my lap.
-They cue their behavior off my moods and are very perceptive,” she says.
+"My dogs are extremely loving," she says.
+"They follow me around, and as soon as I sit down they climb onto my lap.
+They cue their behavior off my moods and are very perceptive."

 "They're super friendly, great family dogs, and very adaptable to lots of people," Ali Mason, DVM, a medical coach with Pathway Vet Alliance, says.
 "The Brussels griffon is just a great dog in general."

 The Brussels griffon is well-suited to pretty much any living situation.
 Sure, a fenced-in yard to run around in would be nice, but it's not essential.

 "They enjoy lying around on a pillow being pampered like royalty, but on the other hand they're ready to go if you want to go for a walk or do anything.
 They want to be part of your family," Vickers-Smith says.
 "They've got the energy to go on long hikes, but they like lazing around too."

 Because these dogs are so attached to their owners and want to be with them all the time, separation anxiety can be a problem.
 Brussels griffons are probably not the breed for you if you need to leave your pets alone for extended periods.

 Grooming needs vary for the two types of this breed.
-The smooth-coated type requires only a weekly brushing and the occasional bath, except during seasonal shedding (usually in the spring and the fall) when daily bushing is advised for the week or so that it takes for them to blow their coat.
+The smooth-coated Brussels griffon requires only a weekly brushing and the occasional bath, except during seasonal shedding (usually in the spring and the fall) when daily bushing is advised for the week or so that it takes for them to blow their coat.

 Regular exercise is a must if you want to keep your Brussels griffon healthy.
 Unfortunately, with toy breeds who are happy to just snuggle on a lap, it may not be obvious that they do want to get out and walk.
-Mason notes that this breed has a tendency to put on weight without that regular exercise.
+Mason says this breed has a tendency to put on weight without that regular exercise.

 Socially, Brussels griffons love their people but will happily play with other dogs too.
 They're friendly and companionable, and just love being wherever their owner is, in any situation.

 House training can be slow, but Vickers-Smith cautions that often owners have unrealistic expectations.
 "People aren't considering how hard it is for a young dog to hold their bladder at that age, or how small that bladder must be."

 That adorable smushed-in face that griffons have makes them susceptible to brachycephalic syndrome, which can lead to breathing issues (and can mean that your dog will snore).
 "That can cause a lot of problems, and they may need surgery to fix their elongated soft palate, open up their airways, remove obstructions, and help them breathe easier," Mason says.

 Griffons may also have issues with their knees.
-"They can get luxating patella, where their kneecaps can slide internally and pop out of place.
-This doesn't always need surgery to fix, but a lot of times griffons become overweight and then it can lead to arthritis and secondary knee ligament rupture,” Mason says.
-“Sometimes in this case surgery is required, but a lot of times this condition can be medically managed with us keeping them slim and active and giving them joint supplements."
+"They can get luxating patella, where their kneecaps can slide internally and pop out of place," Mason says.
+"This doesn't always need surgery to fix, but a lot of times griffons become overweight and then it can lead to arthritis and secondary knee ligament rupture.
+Sometimes in this case surgery is required, but a lot of times this condition can be medically managed with us keeping them slim and active and giving them joint supplements."

 Despite this list of potential issues, keep in mind that your griffon might not suffer from any of them.
 "They're basically pretty darn hardy and pretty healthy dogs," Vickers-Smith says.
 "But it's always wise to ask your breeder questions about these issues in their dogs' lineage."

-The breed was favoured by the Belgian court in the 1870s, and that royal stamp of approval led to a surge in popularity.
+The breed was favored by the Belgian court in the 1870s, and that royal stamp of approval led to a surge in popularity.
 The dogs were exported around Europe and to the U.S., where the Brussels griffon received AKC recognition in 1910.

 - George Lucas used the Brussels griffon as inspiration in creating the Ewoks in Star Wars: Return of the Jedi.